arduino/node-red-contrib-arduino-iot-cloud/readme.md

 4) Connect Arduino property input node to other nodes to consume data coming from a thing property.
 5) Send a payload to the Arduino property output node to change the value of a thing property.

+## Nodes
+### Property In
+This node reads data every second from a configured Arduino Cloud Property
+### Property Out
+This node writes a value to a configured Arduino Cloud Property.
+### Property Hist
+This node injects in the flow a set of historical values from an Arduino Cloud Property.

+Node parameter:
++ Time Filter: defines time range for historical values
+### Property Poll
+This node reads the value of an Arduino Cloud Property at configured intervals of time.

+Node parameter:
++ Poll Every: defines polling time interval (seconds, minutes, hours, days, weeks)
 ## Development
 To use beta version of arduino APIs set the following environment variables